asterics/AsTeRICS-Grid/docs/documentation_user/00_index.md

-# AsTeRICS Grid Manual
+# AsTeRICS Grid user documentation

-This is the manual for AsTeRICS Grid, a web-based tool for augmented and alternative communication (AAC).
+This is the user documentation for AsTeRICS Grid, a web-based tool for augmented and alternative communication (AAC).
 Integration with the AsTeRICS Framework makes it possible to realize additional functionalities like environmental or computer control.

-The manual is divided in the following parts:
+The documentation is divided in the following parts:

 1. [Terms](01_terms.md)
 1. [Navigation and basic functionality](02_navigation.md)